andresjoc/ProjectFocusToDo/Description.md

 ## Business Model

 This is a task management platform that operates on a freemium business model, offering basic features for free, such as starting a timer for the Pomodoro technique.
-However, if you desire premium features like cloud services and advanced task analytics, among others, you have to buy a subscription.
-Additionally, the platform may generate revenue through in-app advertisements.
+However, if you desire premium features like advanced task analytics and better organization, you have to buy a subscription.

 ### Business Rules
 - The client must provide a valid email address and create a password to register an account.